 Of course, not every virtual race or group ride ends in a sprint, and most ERG mode workouts don’t even include them – so this might not be a deal breaker for everyone.

 But if you're a fairly powerful rider, or have aspirations to be one, you’re better off saving up for a better-specced smart trainer.
-As we’ll discuss shortly, you don’t need to spend that much more to see big jumps in spec.
+You don’t need to spend that much more to see big jumps in spec.

-The ride feel, for example, is leagues ahead of similarly-priced wheel-on smart trainers, such as the Tacx Flow Smart or Elite Novo.
+The ride feel, for example, is leagues ahead of similarly priced wheel-on smart trainers, such as the Tacx Flow Smart and Elite Novo.

 Likewise, while the cadence data accuracy offered by the D100 is dreadful, I was pleasantly surprised by how accurate the power data is.